firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/Assertion-Synthesis.rst

 Enabling Assertion Synthesis
 ----------------------------

-To enable assertion synthesis prepend ``WithSynthAsserts`` Config to your PLATFORM_CONFIG.
+To enable assertion synthesis prepend ``WithSynthAsserts`` config to your PLATFORM_CONFIG.
 During compilation, Golden Gate will print the number of assertions it's synthesized.
-In the target's ``generated-src/`` directory, you'll find a ``*.asserts`` file with the definitions of all synthesized assertions.
-If assertion synthesis has been enabled, the ``synthesized_assertions_t`` bridge driver will be automatically instantiated.
+In the generated header, you will find the definitions of all synthesized assertions.
+The ``synthesized_assertions_t`` bridge driver will be automatically instantiated.

 Runtime Behavior